-The colonial state, by creating what it saw as a more "rational" relationship with the countryside, destroyed the old style political institutions that had encouraged economic growth.
+The colonial state, by creating what it saw as a more 'rational' relationship with the countryside, destroyed the old style political institutions that had encouraged economic growth.
 By doing that, it wiped off a substantial volume of capital, and foreclosed avenues of the highest return.
-As we have seen, the old political markets enabled individuals to achieve socio-economic mobility and also could have spun off economic growth effects.
-The colonial state failed to replace old institutions with modern" development strategies on a scale significantly large to kick-start the process of modern economic growth.
-It did create institutions and legislation that reduced transaction costs.
-For instance, it ensured uniform weights and measures and a uniform currency, and a better framework for contract enforcement.
-But the markets that remained simply did not have the ability to create economic transformation in the old fashion, because the major constraints like the ecological constraint continued to hold.
-Millet growing societies, by themselves, do not become wealthy just because the weights and measures are accurate.
-Thus, efficient institutions cannot suddenly be imposed from above.
-They have to be synchronised with evolving market opportunities.
-Apart from creating efficient institutions, the Deccan also required the creation of market opportunities which could have given a sustained impetus to economic growth.
-The old style political markets had evolved as indigenous society sought ways out of the ecological constraints wherein individuals could achieve a degree of socio-economic mobility and the economy experienced growth, but the institutional setup was inefficient in many ways.
-On the other hand, the British government created efficient institutions,' but did not create sufficiently significant markets to replace the old ones.
-The reasons for this can only partly be sought in a center-periphery framework or in the increasing "invasiveness of market relationships".
-Rather, whenever the agrarian economy of the Deccan was exposed to strong demand for its output even during the post-British period, rural stratification seems to have broken down.
-But during the British period, such growth impulses were rather short-lived.
-The reasons for economic backwardness, defined as wide-spread poverty, are largely to be found in the evolution of the self-image of the colonial state and its understanding of its role vis-a-vis the actors in the agrarian economy, especially the lack of urgent imperatives for economic development like those faced by Tzarist Russia or Meiji Japan".
-Early modern European states, 19th century Meiji state and the states of the economies of South East Asia in the 1970's and 1980's consciously or unconsciously undertook projects that enabled "modern" economic growth to take place.
+Yet, it failed to replace old institutions with

+'modern' development strategies on a scale significantly large to kick-start the process of modern economic growth.
+The reasons for this can only partly be sought in a centerperiphery framework or in the increasing "invasiveness of market relationships".
+Rather, whenever the agrarian economy of the Deccan was exposed to strong demand for its output, rural stratification seems to have broken down.
+The reasons for emergence of economic backwardness, defined as wide-spread poverty, are largely to be found in the evolution of the self-image of the colonial state and its understanding of its role vis-à-vis the actors in the agrarian economy, especially the lack of urgent imperatives for economic development like those faced by Tzarist Russia or Meiji Japan.
+Early modern European states, 19th century Meiji state and the states of the economies of South East Asia in the 1970's and 1980's consciously or unconsciously undertook projects that enabled 'modern' economic growth to take place.
 Not being embedded in competitive nation -state politics, unlike European states, the colonial state only made half-hearted, paternalistic interventions, leading to the crisis of underdevelopment.
 This was further strengthened by the central concern of the government with smooth flow of home charges.
 In the late 19th century, debt services and home charges amounted to around 16 percent of India's current revenue, in 1933, they reached a figure of 33 percent.
 In the 1930's, remittances from the sub-continent accounted for 15-16 percent of Britain's total net invisible earnings and made a vital contribution to the stability of the pound sterling.
-Thus, India, at a vital stage in world economic development, did not have what most other currently developed countries benefited from: a state forced to initiate modern economic development.
+77 Thus, India, at a vital stage in world economic development, did not have what most other current developed countries benefited from: a state forced to initiate modern economic development.

-End Notes
+Notes